If you are in distress, you can call or text 988 at any time. If it is an emergency, call 9-1-1 or go to your local emergency department.

 3. Soul Decisions

 “Where did the soul go in clinical psychology?” asks Allan Donsky, a professor in the Department of Psychiatry at the University of Calgary and consultant at the Canadian Institute of Natural and Integrative Medicine (CINIM).
-He advocates for more contemplative therapeutic practices, beyond strictly dialogue-driven interventions, aimed at fostering self-awareness.
+He advocates for more contemplative therapeutic practices, beyond strictly diagnosis driven interventions, aimed at fostering self-awareness.
 Developing inner literacy can help people transition from languishing to flourishing by addressing big questions of self-acceptance, purpose, freedom, and relationships.
 Donsky notes that existential therapy was largely discarded in the 1970s, but there is a renewed interest in exploring inner dimensions—what might be called the heart, spirit, or soul.
 “What does it mean to be human?” he asks?
 It’s a universal question.
 “Every culture around the world has its ways of contemplating the deeper aspects of life.”

 4. Family First